okonomichiyaki/supercat/04-administration.md

 	- No:
 		- Influence to match rival

-✦ Can bot Influence a card which would take captives if Secured?

-✦ Can bot Influence a card to <ins>contend</ins> an <ins>undeclared ambition</ins>?
+✦ Can bot Influence an <ins>uncontested card</ins> to <ins>contend</ins> an <ins>undeclared ambition</ins>?

+✦ Can bot Influence any other card?

+- Prefer: Weapon, Union, Captives, Grow a lead in a declared ambition, Loyal card matching outraged resource

 ✦ Can bot Tax for <ins>new resources</ins>?